vijayeshmt/SimpleCalculator/README.md

 # SimpleCalculator
-This is a simple calculator made using tkinter GUI
+This is a simple calculator made using tkinter GUI.
+Coded by:Vijayesh M T.